-Figure 4: Standardized CPUE by area for Japanese, Taiwanese, Portuguese, Spanish, South African, and Indonesian longline fleets by sub-region based on papers submitted to WPB18.
+Figure 4: Standardized CPUE by area for Japanese, Taiwanese, Portuguese, South African, and Indonesian longline fleets by sub-region.
 All series have been rescaled so that they are visually comparable for relevant periods of overlap.
 Note that this re-scaling does not reflect the relative weighting that is applied to the Japanese fleet.
-Also note that Japanese indices were standardised for 1979-1993 and 1994-2018 separately, and Taiwanese CPUE series were treated as two separate series: 1979-1993 and 1994-2018 in the assessment.
+Also note that Japanese indices were standardised for 1979-1993 (not included in the current assessment) and 1994-2021 separately.